---

 ### Remote URL fetch controls

-Customer-controlled remote URL fetches now use a central policy with
+Customer-controlled remote URL fetches now use a central policy with safe defaults and explicit configuration for self-hosted deployments that need to fetch from known private or internal destinations.

-### Async Build API processing
+### Asynchronous Build API processing

-Async results are retained for 1 day by default, while job metadata is
+Asynchronous results are retained for one day by default, while job metadata is retained for one week by default.
+For setup, limitations, and examples, see the asynchronous Build API processing section.

 ### Faster text search with a cached full-text index